6 Tourist Attractions That Are Actually Worth the Trip

 2. Smithsonian Institution, Washington, D.C.

-Weekdays are generally less crowded than weekends, especially Mondays through Wednesdays, and Tuesdays are quietest.
+Weekdays are generally less crowded than weekends, especially Mondays through Wednesdays.
 Whichever sites you choose to visit, pack light: Security measures include metal detectors and bag searches.

 Washington, D.C., weather is at its best from September to November and March to May.